 • An opportunity to leverage Canada’s key economic sectors to a global audience.

-On March 30, meeting venues, hotels, and attractions are invited to mark #GMID2023 by Lighting Up Blue .
-When sharing images to social media, be sure to include #LightingUpBlue, #GMID23, and tag Meetings Mean Business Canada.
+On April 3, meeting venues, hotels, and attractions are invited to light up in blue to mark GMID.
+When sharing images to social media, be sure to include #LightingUpBlue, #GMID2025, and tag Meetings Mean Business Canada.

-Industry members can also access a GMID Toolkit through the Meetings Mean Business Canada website, which includes social media graphics and infographics.
+Industry members can also access a GMID Toolkit through the Meetings Mean Business Canada website, which includes infographics, images, and a fact sheet.

 To learn more about GMID, visit the Meetings Mean Business Canada website.
 For information about business events in Kelowna, contact Tourism Kelowna's Business Development team